 ...The Oak Lawn Park District operates under the state tax cap.

-...The Oak Lawn Park District’s operating budget for 2013/14 is $10.0 million.
-Capital projects budget and debt service is $10 million.
+...The Oak Lawn Park District’s operating budget for 2018/19 is $10.2 million.
+The budget for capital projects and debt service is $3.1 million.
 The fiscal year of the District runs from May 1st to April 30th.

-…The Park District has 13 different Facebook pages that you can follow.
-The pages include General, Special Recreation, Gymnastics, Ice Arena, Nature Program, Racquet, Fitness & Gymnastics Center, Stony Creek Golf and Banquet Complex, Community Pavilion, Gotta Get Gardening, Aquatics, Bailey’s Crossing, and Preschool Playtime.
+…The Park District has 14 different Facebook pages that you can follow.
+The pages include General, Special Recreation, All Inclusive Playground, Gymnastics, Ice Arena, Nature Program, Racquet, Fitness & Gymnastics Center, Stony Creek Golf and Banquet Complex, Community Pavilion, Gotta Get Gardening, Aquatics, Bailey’s Crossing, Community Theatre, and Preschool Playtime.